filipekojak88/computer_infrastructure/README.md

 Use [Computer Infrastructure](https://github.com/filipekojak88/computer_infrastructure/tree/main) to enter the project folder.

 2. Run Automation
-Trigger workflows via [.github/workflows/weather-data.yml](.github/workflows/weather-data.yml) by running [weather.sh](weather.sh).
+Trigger workflows via [.github/workflows/weather-data.yml](.github/workflows/weather-data.yml) which runs [weather.sh](weather.sh).
 The `weather.sh` script downloads and saves Athenry's current weather data from the Met Éireann API with a timestamped filename.

+Some background on `weather-data.yml` workflow:
+- To automate the daily execution of the `weather.sh` script and push weather data to a GitHub repository, a GitHub Actions workflow was created.
+This involved adding a workflow file (`weather-data.yml`) to the `.github/workflows/` directory of the repository.
+The workflow is scheduled to run daily at 10 a.m. using the `cron` event and includes a `workflow_dispatch` event to allow manual testing.
+It uses a Linux-based Ubuntu virtual machine as the environment for running the actions.
+- The workflow clones the repository, executes the `weather.sh` script to fetch and save the weather data, and then commits and pushes the updated data back to the repository.
+- After creating and pushing the workflow file, the automation was tested by reviewing the logs in GitHub Actions to confirm the script executed correctly and new weather data was successfully committed to the repository.
+This was verified with the creation of [20241201_225405.json](data/weather/20241201_225405.json) and Commit message on GitHub [Update weather dta for 2024-12-01 22:54:07](https://github.com/filipekojak88/computer_infrastructure/commit/48b479227817f1ad66c57fcfbee927cea4b8365f).

 3. Process Data
 - Timestamp files: Stored in [data/timestamps/](data/timestamps/).
 - Downloaded weather data: Check [data/weather/](data/weather/) for timestamped JSON files.

 4. Analyze Weather Data
 Open [weather.ipynb](weather.ipynb) in Jupyter Notebook to explore and analyze the weather records.

+Some background on `weather.ipynb` file:
-The file weather.ipynb documents a comprehensive process for weather data collection and analysis using Bash scripting and Python.
+- The file `weather.ipynb` documents a comprehensive process for weather data collection and analysis using Bash scripting and Python.
 It begins by outlining tasks such as creating directory structures, generating and formatting timestamps, and automating data downloads from Met Éireann’s API.
-Each task is meticulously detailed with commands like mkdir, date, and wget, explaining how to dynamically name and save weather data files with timestamps.
+Each task is meticulously detailed with commands like `mkdir`, `date`, and `wget`, explaining how to dynamically name and save weather data files with timestamps.

-The later sections cover creating and testing a Bash script (weather.sh) to automate data downloads, and a brief analysis of one of the collected weather data files.
+- The later sections cover creating and testing a Bash script (weather.sh) to automate data downloads, and a brief analysis of one of the collected weather data files.
 The analysis includes a short explanation of the dataset obtained from data.gov.ie, rounding out the report as a complete guide to data acquisition, management, and preliminary examination.

 ## Get Help